Section 1: Definitions

 9.3 Risk of loss, destruction or damage to the vouchers remains with the Seller until delivery to the Buyer where upon risk shall pass to the Buyer.

-9.4 Gift vouchers may be exchanged for [WHAT] at [WHERE].
+9.4 Gift vouchers may be exchanged for beauty, hair and makeup services or shop purchases.
 Vouchers cannot be redeemed for cash in part or whole.
-Vouchers are not sold on a sale or return basis and no return will be permitted unless it can be demonstrated that the Seller has been in error in fulfilling the Buyer's order.
+Vouchers are not sold on a sale or return basis and no return will be permitted unless it can be demonstrated that the Seller has been in error in fulfilling the Buyer’s order.

-9.5 Gift vouchers are valid for [VALIDITY PERIOD] from the date of purchase and cannot be renewed once they have expired.
+9.5 Gift vouchers are valid for 6 months from the date of purchase and cannot be renewed once they have expired.
 Vouchers cannot be replaced if lost or damaged.

 Section 10: Remedy for Breach